 Table of Contents

-Xanthi’s old town covered in snow is just a delight during winter.
+Xanthi’s old town covered in snow is just a delight during the winter season.
 Although Xanthi is a beautiful destination to visit all year around, it has its own charm during the winter season.
 From its eastern influence in its cuisine, to the traditional Macedonian architecture that adorns the old town, Xanthi seamlessly combines tradition with modern convenience in one place.
 For more information on Xanthi head over to the Complete Travel Guide to Xanthi, Greece.

 4. Agios Athanasios

-If you haven’t already read this post on Papigo, then you’re in for a treat.
+If you haven’t already read the Complete Travel Guide to Papigo, then you’re in for a treat.
 Papigo is located high up the mountains in the Zagorochoria region – a cluster of over 40 villages sporadically positioned throughout the mountains.
 From exploring the hundred year old stone bridges, to village hoping, to indulging in local soups and dishes, Papigo and the greater Zagorochoria villages has caught the attention of both international and Greek travelers.
 The snowy mountain tops, stone houses and traditional taverns and cafes make this little village feel very homely and a must winter destination in Greece.